Mojtaba Nafez

 CVPR, 2025

-Proceddings
+Proceddings / code

 PatchGuard is an adversarially robust Anomaly Detection (AD) and Localization (AL) method using pseudo anomalies in a ViT-based framework.
 It leverages Foreground-Aware Pseudo-Anomalies and a novel loss function for improved robustness, achieving significant performance gains on industrial and medical datasets under adversarial settings.